 13. Flared Jeans

 - Flared denim has a way of making certain pairs of shoes look fantastic.
-My favorite thing to wear with bell bottoms is a pair of high-heeled clogs.
-Bell bottoms also look fab with platform sandals, (#5) gladiators, or pumps.
+My favorite thing to wear with bell bottoms is a pair of high heeled boots.
+Bell bottoms also look fab with platform sandals, (#5) flat sandals, or wedges.

 - Pair flared jeans with a (#6) crocheted sweater and a big, colorful (#15) scarf.
 Finish with a top knot and a (#14) huge pair of sunnies.